alex0000-ops/Cybersecurity-of-AI/pages/Membership inference.md

   the underlying patterns.
 This can result in the model performing very well on the data it was trained on but poorly on new data it hasn’t seen before.
 Regularisation works by adding a penalty term to the loss function that encourages the model to be more straightforward and generalisable.
 This means that the model will fit the training data and perform well on new data. [zdroj](https://www.michalsons.com/blog/membership-inference-attacks-a-new-ai-security-risk/64440)
 -
--
+- --risk
 - **Privacy Breach:** The attack may reveal sensitive information about individuals whose data was used to train the model, which could include personal information or medical records.
--
+- **Adversarial Purposes:** They want to gain insight into the composition of the training data, potentially valuable to craft other attacks or to understand biases in the data.
+- **Competitive Advantage: **By reverse engineering the training dataset of a competitor’s model, an attacker could train their own model with similar characteristics.
+These models are called “shadow models”